Our Feed-in tariff

 If you’d like to apply for the Feed-in Tariff for a renewable generation system (like solar panels) that you’ve recently installed, please download the application form below that best describes the renewable energy system you have in your home or business.

 Important changes to the Feed-in Tariffs scheme

-Information for existing FiT customers
+Important information for existing FiT customers:

 In order to process your FiT payments we need your bank details.
 If you haven’t already given us your bank details, please contact our customer care team on 0800 254 0000.